-Recertification of this credential will still be available using the Hospice and Palliative Accrual for Recertification (HPAR) process, as listed under the CHPLN® Recertification tab.
+Beginning on January 1, 2018, the Hospice and Palliative Credentialing Center discontinued offering this certification by examination.
+Recertification of this credential will still be available using the Hospice and Palliative Accrual for Recertification (HPAR) process, as listed below.

 The Certified Hospice and Palliative Licensed Practical/Vocational Nurse (CHPLN®) examination was designed for experienced hospice and palliative licensed practical/vocational nurses.
-Inital applicants held a current, unrestricted practical/vocational nursing license in the United States or its territories, and had 500 hours of experience in 12 months or 1,000 hours in 24 months leading up to their initial certification.
+Initial applicants held a current, unrestricted practical/vocational nursing license in the United States or its territories, and had 500 hours of experience in 12 months or 1,000 hours in 24 months leading up to their initial certification.

+HPCC offers one option for CHPLN® recertification, by using a process known as the Hospice and Palliative Accrual for Recertification (HPAR).
 The HPAR process requires fulfilling practice hour requirements and the accumulation of 100 points of professional development activities over the preceding four years.
 Points can be accrued through continuing education, academic education, professional publications, professional presentations, precepting students, orienting staff, and volunteer service in professional organizations.
 Each area varies as to how the points are calculated and how many of the total points can be obtained by that method.
 More details and instructions are in the HPAR packet for CHPLN®.

-Click here for the CHPLN® HPAR packet.
+and the CHPLN® HPAR packet

-Click here to download the HPAR FAQs.
+Click here for the CHPLN® HPAR packet

-Click here to view a brief informational slideshow on HPAR.
+Click here to view a brief informational slideshow on HPAR